steve315/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists - Lists all files in current, parent and the /boot directories 12-file_type - prints the type of file named iamafile in /tmp dir 13-symbolic_link - Creates a symbolic link to /bin/ls named __ls__. in curr dir 14-copy_html - copies *html * from cur dir to the parent dir of the working dir 100-lets_move - moves all files beginning with an uppercase letter to the directory /tmp/u
+11-lists - Lists all files in current, parent and the /boot directories 12-file_type - prints the type of file named iamafile in /tmp dir 13-symbolic_link - Creates a symbolic link to /bin/ls named __ls__. in curr dir 14-copy_html - Copies *html * from cur dir to the parent dir of the working dir 100-lets_move - Moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs - Deletes all files in the current working directory that end with the character ~